-The current points system will be replaced with a more contemporary ranking index (RI) system which will provide a better reflection of a rower’s ability and expertise, and create a fairer level of competition in races.
+The current points system will be replaced with a more contemporary personal ranking index (PRI) system which will provide a better reflection of a rower’s ability and expertise, and create a fairer level of competition in races.
 The ranking system will also take into account performances in both head races and regattas.

 Why are we doing it?

-In 2014, over 26,000 rowers competed in more than 200 races across the country.
+In 2014, over 26,000 rowers competed in more than 200 competitions across the country.
 Of these rowers, 85% of women and 71% of men had just two or fewer sweep points, while 90% of both men and women had two or fewer sculling points.

 This means the overwhelming majority of British Rowing members fit into just two categories – Novice and IM3.